 Related terms: COPD, chronic obstructive lung disease (COLD), lung disease, emphysema, bronchitis

 Chronic obstructive pulmonary disease (COPD) is a disease of the lungs.
-About 15 million people in the United States have COPD, and the number of people with the disease is rising.
+About 12 million people in the United States have been diagnosed with COPD, and the number of people with the disease is rising.
 In fact, COPD is the third most common cause of death in the United States.

 What is COPD?